Data-Driven-World/d2w_mini_projects/mp_template/Readme.md

 # Final Project

 ## Overview
 The purpose of this final project is for you to apply what you have learnt in this course.
-To make your learning meaningful it is important that you write the code on your own and try to explore and apply as many concepts as you may in doing this project.
+To make your learning meaningful it is important that you write the code on your own and try to explore and apply as many concepts as you have learned in doing this project.
 You have the option to choose among the following categories:
 1. Vehicle Rent Program
 1. Minesweeper Game
 1. Create Your Own Utility/Productivity Program

-All the the above categories must be implemented as a web-based application using Flask.
+All the the above categories **must be implemented as a web-based application using Flask**.

 You need to choose only **ONE** of them.
 Please see the criteria and deliverable for each of those options in the subsequent sections.

 ## Deliverables

-1. Flask Python codes: You need to deploy your Flask code and submit them through Vocareum.
+1. Flask Python codes: You need to deploy your Flask code and submit your code to Vocareum.
+Ensure that your deployment in Vocareum works.
 1. Readme.md: Inside your folder, create a file called Readme.md .
 Use Markdown to write your document and format it accordingly.
 Make sure to include the following in your documentation:
     - Brief description of the software, i.e. what it does.
     - How to use the software.
 Include steps how to run it and how to use all the features.